DesperatePeter/starsector-advanced-weapon-control/README.md

 - 0.11.0: Reworked Target/AvoidShields, reworked most of the custom AI to fix some issues (improved aim, friendly fire, target prio)
 - 0.12.0: Converted PD(Flux>50%) and PD(Ammo<50%) to fire modes, the latter disabled by default.
 GUI polish.
   Added suggested weapon modes (prototypical).
 Added setting for strict/lenient BigShip/SmallShip modes.
-- 0.12.1: Add variant mode copying, help hotkey, additional settings
+- 0.12.1: Add variant mode copying, help hotkey, additional settings (technically, this should have been 0.13.0)
+- 0.13.0: add noPD mode (disabled by default), polish

 ## Acknowledgements ##